dannystewart/polykit/README.md

 Singletons are deceptively difficult to implement correctly, but `Singleton` handles it all:

 - **Truly Thread-Safe**: Properly handles race conditions during instantiation with class-level locks.
+- **No Boilerplate**: Implement the pattern with a single metaclass declaration.
 - **IDE-Friendly**: Designed to preserve method visibility and code intelligence in IDEs.
-- **No Boilerplate**: Implement the pattern with a single metaclass declaration.
-- **Transparent Usage**: No special methods needed to access the singleton instance.
 - **Type-Hinting Compatible**: Works seamlessly with static type checkers and modern Python typing.

 #### And even more: